Howie Meeker: Philanthropic work

 Meeker was involved with Special Olympics for over 40 years.
 He helped launch Special Olympics Canada after being invited to participate by former NHL referee Harry "Red" Foster shortly after the Special Olympics movement was created by Eunice Kennedy Shriver in the United States.
 In 1988, at the age of 64, Meeker was contacted by Campbell River Special Olympics in Campbell River, British Columbia, to help with setting up a fundraising golf tournament for the local Special Olympics organization.
 He was initially serving as a go-between to get a regional sports star involved but eventually, Meeker himself lent his name and support to the Howie Meeker Charity Golf Classic at Storey Creek Golf Club.
 Each year for the next 30 years, Meeker participated in the successful fundraiser in person.
 In his 94th year and at the 30th running of the event in August 2018, it was announced that Meeker would be taking a step back and welcoming a new co-host to carry on with the event.
 NHL player Clayton Stoner had signed on to be co-host with Meeker to ensure the fundraiser continues in Meeker's name into the future.

 In 2004, Meeker was invited to headline a golf tournament fundraiser to benefit BC Guide Dog Services.
 Originally intended as a one-off event, it was such a success that the Howie Meeker Golf for Guide Dogs tournament ran on Vancouver Island for four years and is now held annually in the Metro Vancouver area.
 From this beginning, Meeker and his wife, Leah, became the patrons for BC Guide Dog Services, and through their involvement had helped raise over $350,000 as of July 2011.

 Personal life

 Meeker moved to St. John's, Newfoundland, later in life, calling it home for several decades.
 He was married to his first wife Grace for 55 years, raising six children, until she died in 1998.
 After retiring, Meeker lived with his second wife Leah in Parksville, British Columbia.
 He died on November 8, 2020, in hospital in Nanaimo, British Columbia.

-Tribute

-Upon hearing of Meeker's death, NHL commissioner Gary Bettman issued the following statement on behalf of the league: "Howie Meeker spent his long and remarkable life playing, teaching, and broadcasting the game of hockey and serving his country with incredible enthusiasm."